oleksandrstriuk/the-ethical-hacker-s-field-journal/Information Gathering and Reconnaissance/reconnaissance.md

 - **WhatWeb:** Identify websites and technologies used.
   - `whatweb somewebsite.com`
 - **Wappalyzer:** Browser extension to identify technologies on websites.
+- **BuiltWith:** Browser extension to find out what websites are built with, filter by location, traffic, vertical and more.
+- **DNSdumpster:** DNS recon & research, find & lookup dns records.

 ## Resources
 - [OWASP Testing Guide](https://owasp.org/www-project-web-security-testing-guide/)